 This keto cream cheese frosting is easy to make, sweet, and tangy.
-It’s a classic recipe that holds its shape well and perfect for decorating carrot cake, cookies, or cupcakes.
-Life’s better with homemade frosting that needs only 4 ingredients.
-This basic sugar-free recipe and can be customized in so many delicious ways: chocolate, pumpkin, lemon sugar-free frosting.
+It’s a classic recipe that holds its shape well.
+It’s the perfect sugar-free keto cream cheese icing for decorating keto cakes, cookies, or cupcakes.
+Life’s better with low carb keto frosting that needs only 4 ingredients.
+This is a basic sugar-free recipe and can be customized in so many delicious ways: chocolate, pumpkin, lemon sugar-free frosting.

 Desserts are always a hit in our house.
 If they have extra frosting, I get bonus points.